midouma25/IBM-Engineering-Bootcamp-Log/README.md

 * **What I accomplished today:** Transitioned my focus from the heavy AI backend project to a strictly Front-End, highly interactive application.
 The goal today is to architect a project (like a Smart Kanban Board or a Pomodoro Tracker) that explicitly showcases my mastery of React Hooks, global state management, and complex UI interactions (like Drag & Drop or Time Intervals).
 * **Engineering Insight:** Software engineering is about maintaining momentum.
 By pivoting to a manageable, high-impact front-end project, I ensure that I complete a polished, production-ready portfolio piece before diving into the next heavy bootcamp course.
 Securing a "Quick Win" keeps morale high and the GitHub contribution graph active.
 * **Next Target:** Write the foundational React code for this new project and deploy it.

+## Days 75-76: June 4-5, 2026 (Hardware Maintenance & System Reset 🏃‍♂️🔧)
+* **Status:** Scheduled Offline Period (Real-world Operations & Physical Training).
+* **Action taken:** Complete detachment from the IDE.
+Dedicated these days entirely to finalizing external professional commitments and executing rigorous physical training routines.
+* **Engineering Insight:** You cannot run high-performance software on degraded hardware.
+Taking a strategic, multi-day pause to handle real-world work and physical conditioning (calisthenics) was a necessary "System Reset".
+This cleared my mental cache and prepared my body for the next marathon of deep work.

+## Day 77: June 6, 2026 (Initializing "Absolute Learning" Mode 🧠🔥)
+* **Status:** System Rebooted.
+Transitioning to 100% Dedicated Engineering Focus.
+* **What I accomplished today:** Successfully concluded all external non-coding commitments.
+Completely reconfigured my environment, schedule, and mindset to initialize the "Absolute Learning" phase.
+From this point forward, all background processes are terminated.
+The sole focus is deep, uninterrupted software engineering, AI integration, and technical mastery.
+* **Engineering Insight:** Context switching is the ultimate enemy of deep work.
+By eliminating secondary tasks and dedicating my entire cognitive bandwidth strictly to studying, I am removing all latency from my learning pipeline.
+The foundation is set.
+* **Next Target:** Return to the IDE with maximum velocity.
+Resume the "AI Audio Studio UI" React project, execute the Tailwind architecture, and build the core components.